-The sparkling wines of Klosterneuburg Monastery Wine Estate are named after Christoph II.
+The sparkling wines of Klosterneuburg Abbey Wine Estate are named after Christoph II.
 Mathäi.
-Mathäi – a contemporary of Dom Perignon and provost of Klosterneuburg Monastery from 1686 to 1706 – performed great services toward the development of winemaking in Klosterneuburg.
-To honour him, the Monastery sparkling wines bear the name »Mathäi«.
+Mathäi – a contemporary of Dom Perignon and provost of Klosterneuburg Abbey from 1686 to 1706 – performed great services toward the development of winemaking in Klosterneuburg.
+To honour him, the Abbey sparkling wines bear the name »Mathäi«.

 Winegrowing Region: Vienna